-Notes on areas of likely features of style and content

-Note: Candidates should be rewarded positively for any valid response to the task which relates to the Assessment Objectives.
+Question Answer Marks 1(b) Notes on areas of likely features of style and content Note: Candidates should be rewarded positively for any valid response to the task which relates to the Assessment Objectives.
 Candidates should write with a degree of control and clarity.
 While it is important to strive for accuracy of terms, the effective application of relevant evaluative/analytical skills is more important than a mere surface correctness of terminology.

-Candidates may comment on the following features of a radio interview:

-- the use of a question and answer structure, along with the presenter making observations for the benefit of the listeners - a relatively high degree of fluency, suitable for a radio programme - the use of stress for emphasis - the use of deictic terms: this; here - the recounting of the narrative regarding how one water sample was collected.
+Candidates should select and analyse specific textual detail in both the original text and the directed writing.
+From the original text this may include: the use of plural first person (When we asked; we can confidently say) along with direct address to the reader using the second person (If you had you should) adjectives (instant; provocative; thrilling; rapt; eclectic; pluralist; appreciative; swinging) adverbs (gracefully; robustly; recently) puns (a thick brew of notes) direct quotations personification (the death of the classical; the hall seemed to struggle for breath) metaphor (walk down its well-trodden path; it has drawn liberally from varied reservoirs; cement their place) including the use of the cliché eating out of its hand which is prefixed by the adverb literally to add emphasis even though the image is actually figurative and the structure of the article.
 Weaker answers may show only partial understanding or vague awareness of such features.

-Band 1 22-25 Discriminating and sophisticated comparative appreciation of forms and conventions of texts, including spontaneous speech; detailed and incisive understanding of effects; highly sensitive to how purpose, context and audience shape meaning; highly perceptive grasp of voice and linguistic techniques.
+- Band 1 22-25 Discriminating and sophisticated comparative appreciation of forms and conventions of texts, including spontaneous speech; detailed and incisive understanding of effects; highly sensitive to how purpose, context and audience shape meaning; highly perceptive grasp of voice and linguistic techniques.
 Band 2 18-21 Engaged and consistent response, demonstrating very informed comparative appreciation of forms and conventions of texts, including spontaneous speech; proficient awareness of effects; focused grasp of how purpose, context and audience shape meaning; detailed appreciation of voice and linguistic techniques.
 Band 3 14-17 Relevant and steady comparative awareness of forms and conventions of texts, including spontaneous speech; controlled and measured awareness of effects; generally informed understanding of how purpose, context and audience shape meaning; competent appreciation of voice and linguistic techniques.
 Band 4 10-13 Sound, generally relevant and mainly comparative awareness of forms and conventions of texts, including spontaneous speech; adequate awareness of effects; generally steady understanding of how purpose, context and audience shape meaning; some appreciation of voice and linguistic techniques.
 Band 5 6-9 Basic awareness of forms and conventions of texts, including spontaneous speech, but lacking a fully comparative approach; basic awareness of effects; some informed understanding of how purpose, context and audience shape meaning; limited appreciation of voice and linguistic techniques.
 Band 6 2-5 Rather limited and partial awareness of forms and conventions of texts, including spontaneous speech; a small degree of awareness of effects; general understanding of how purpose, context and audience shape meaning; very limited appreciation of voice and linguistic techniques.
-Below Band 6 0-1 Minimal awareness of forms and conventions of texts, including spontaneous speech; little awareness of effects; sparse understanding of how purpose, context and audience shape meaning; little appreciation of voice and linguistic technique; very brief/fragmented; very unfocused.
+Below Band 6 0-1 Minimal awareness of forms and conventions of texts, including spontaneous speech; little awareness of effects; sparse understanding of how purpose, context and audience shape meaning; little appreciation of voice and linguistic technique; very brief / fragmented; very unfocused.